 3. Set Page Numbering for all Pages

 The easy way to set page numbering is with menu - Format, Page, "Numbering".
 Be sure the cursor is at the top of the document when making this change.
-This type of page-numbering shows at the bottom of each page and is illustrated directly to the right.
+This type of page-numbering shows at the bottom center of each page.

 If a more complicated page indicator is needed, use a Page Footer.